 Kitchen Ergonomics 101: How to Organise Your Kitchen

 Never underestimate the importance of arranging your kitchen appliances.
 A well-designed kitchen is always at its best when it comes to function and comfort.
 Proper organisation of your kitchen appliances and utensils helps you make the most of your kitchen space.

 The term "ergonomics" is widely known in the workplace setting.
 This is how space is modified to fit humans' physical needs, giving comfort and security.
-Although more popular in the workplace, ergonomics is just as important in the home.
+Although more popular in the workplace, ergonomics is just as important at home.

 Read on to discover how ergonomics can improve your kitchen workflow and convenience.

 You spend minutes to hours in your kitchen preparing delicious meals for your family and guests.
 If you love baking, chances are you are more exposed to repetitive tasks like transferring trays inside and outside your oven.
 If your kitchen is not designed to support your posture, doing repetitive kitchen tasks will result in neck, shoulder, and back pain.
 As a dedicated home chef, it is essential to make your kitchen design work for you.

 When designing your kitchen, you should be aware of important considerations like your kitchen height, including the cabinets, counter, sink, hob placement, and oven.
 Ideally, you want your upper kitchen cabinets to be placed at the right height to easily reach your items while still giving you enough space to work on and set the needed appliances on your countertop.
 The ideal distance between your upper cabinet and kitchen counter is between 15 and 20 inches.